Enterprise Architect vs. Business Architect

 To coordinate the Enterprise Architect in a cross-functional effort, the next option is to hire a Business Architect who does report to the enterprise architecture team.
 A Business Architect must, however, be skilled in architecture, and carry a deep understanding of developing a business through business architecture models.
 We link the architecture position to a certain mentality.
 The best business architects are predisposed to analysis, synthesis, and systematic thinking in search of patterns, principles, rules, and general abstraction.

-However, the Enterprise Architecture objective is still very important.
+However, the Enterprise Architecture objective is still important.
 They must integrate all varying enterprise perspectives and diagrams into a single enterprise blueprint.
 The IT Enterprise and Business Architecture techniques must thus be appropriately combined and integrated in order to offer the overall enterprise design.
 The enterprise-level architects should also think about integrating all enterprise-level activities that deliver process modeling, high-quality processes and products, non-IT schematics, and engineering disciplines that guarantee the operation's trimming through process measurement and adjustment, as well as security, availability, and enterprise scaling.

 In conclusion, the chief enterprise architect should be situated higher in the organizational structure to oversee business architecture and combine it with technological and human capital architecture.
 Instead of just the IT blueprint or solutions, this architect should make sure the entire enterprise's plan is provided.
 The architect should make sure that the enterprise as a whole, not just IT, is the audience.